eCircuit Center

 .ENDS

-To sense current, SPICE uses a voltage source VSENSE (0V).
-It's set to 0V so there's no effect on the output voltage.
+To sense current, SPICE uses a voltage source VSENSE set to 0V so there's no effect on the output voltage.
 The other source, ERES, generates the voltage across the "resistor" based on the sensed current times your desired resistance: VALUE={ I(VSENSE)* 10K }.
-The beauty of this source is that its output voltage can be described by an equation!
+The beauty of ERES is an output voltage described by an equation!
 Wow, think of the possibilities!
 Too bad real world components weren't just as easy to create.
-But at least we have that power when simulating them in SPICE.
+But at least we have that power when simulating in SPICE.

 THERMISTOR SPICE MODEL